averageflow/zipcoder/README.md

 Powerful zip-code validation in a convenient CLI tool, written in Haskell.

-Currently supporting NL and JP codes.
+Currently supporting zip-codes of a few dozen countries.
+PRs are welcome and it's a very easy change.

 **Validating Dutch (NL) zip-codes**